-...and how does the risk time affect the distance to the danger point?
+...and how the risk time affects the distance to the hazardous area?

-The standard EN ISO 13855:2010 describes the arrangement of protective devices with regard to the approach speed of human bodies.
-The minimum distance of a guard without guard locking to the first dangerous movement is therefore calculated as shown in the following diagram.
+The standard EN ISO 13855:2010 describes the arrangement of protective devices in relation to the approach speed of human bodies.
+This standard helps to define the minimum safety distance to a dangerous movement when a guard is used without guard locking.
+The distance is calculated as shown in the following diagram.

 graphic hazardous area